Skip to content

 Get started

-PayTo is only available on the Payment Element or through a direct API integration.
-It isn’t available in any other Stripe-hosted UIs.
-PayTo is available as a Dynamic payment method, which means you don’t have to individually integrate PayTo and other payment methods.
+PayTo is available through Checkout Sessions, on the Payment Element or through a direct API integration.
+It also supports Billing and Payment Links.
+PayTo is available as a dynamic payment method, which means you don’t have to individually integrate PayTo and other payment methods.
 If you use the Payment Element, Stripe automatically determines the most relevant payment methods to display.
 Go to the Stripe Dashboard and enable PayTo.

 If you prefer to manually list payment methods, learn how to manually configure PayTo as a payment.